wolfmanstout/gaze-ocr/README.md

    lib/net45/Tobii.Interaction.Net.dll.
 6. Ensure that the files are not blocked (right-click Properties, and if there is a "Security" section at the bottom, check the "Unblock" box.)

+## Usage

-7. Provide the path to the DLL directory when constructing an EyeTracker instance.
+1. Provide the path to the DLL directory when constructing an EyeTracker instance.